If desired, our puppies can begin early scent training for truffle hunting.

 Lagotto pups have wavy hair.
 As they mature, their hair changes to soft curls.

 A bath and hair cut needs to be done every 6-8 weeks or the hair will become like matted wool.
-Their hair is hypoallergenic and non shedding just like people’s.
-It doesn’t have a “dog smell” when the hair gets wet.

 The trade off is there won’t be loose hair on you, your home, or in your car.
 Instead you will need to brush your dog as needed and do grooming hair cuts.